 The Intellectual Property Office of Ireland is the data controller of any personal data held or collected by it for the purposes of the Irish Data Protection Acts 1988 to 2018.

-The Intellectual Property Office of Ireland is an independent statutory office under the aegis of the Department of Business, Enterprise and Innovation.
+The Intellectual Property Office of Ireland is an independent statutory office under the aegis of the Department of Enterprise, Trade and Employment.
 Our Data Protection Officer (DPO) is responsible for overseeing questions in relation to this Privacy Statement.

-If you have any questions regarding this notice or wish to discuss any matters relating to the processing of personal data, please contact us by e-mail at firstname.lastname@example.org or by post to: Data Protection Section, Department of Business, Enterprise and innovation, 23 Kildare Street, Dublin 2, D02 TD30, marked for the attention of Ms. Celyna Coughlan, Data Protection Officer.
+If you have any questions regarding this notice or wish to discuss any matters relating to the processing of personal data, please contact us by e-mail at firstname.lastname@example.org or by post to: Data Protection Section, Department of Enterprise, Trade and Employment, 23 Kildare Street, Dublin 2, D02 TD30, marked for the attention of Ms. Celyna Coughlan, Data Protection Officer.

 Access to personal data

-An individual can make a data protection access request by completing a Subject Access Request (SAR) application form and sending it to: Data Protection Section, Department of Business, Enterprise and innovation, 23 Kildare Street, Dublin 2, D02 TD30, marked for the attention of Ms. Celyna Coughlan, Data Protection Officer.
+An individual can make a data protection access request by completing a Subject Access Request (SAR) application form and sending it to: Data Protection Section, Department of Enterprise, Trade and Employment, 23 Kildare Street, Dublin 2, D02 TD30, marked for the attention of Ms. Celyna Coughlan, Data Protection Officer.

 Data Protection Officer

 Applications can also be sent electronically to email@example.com